Deimaeth/Deimaeth/README.md

-# KonnerV
+# Deimaeth
 Greetings!
-My name is [KonnerV](https://github.com/KonnerV), a young, aspiring and enthusiastic programmer who loves programming in their spare time.
+My name is [Deimaeth](https://github.com/Deimaeth), a young, aspiring and enthusiastic programmer who loves programming in their spare time.
 I profoundly relish using a meticulous array of tools and languages.
 This includes the likes of: C, C++, C#, Java and Python just to mention a few.

 Withal, I have a powerful predisposition to discover, explore and tinker with the vast complexity of Operating System Development and the miscellaneous topics that come with it.